 “It will be easier for the central bank to loosen if there is more easing abroad,” Ugur Kucuk, a fixed-income strategist at Is Securities in Istanbul, said in e-mailed comments.

-The central bank offered to lend today 5.5 billion liras ($557 million) at its lowest 5.75 percent funding rate, up from 5 billion liras provided last week in its one-week repurchase agreements auction.
+The central bank lent today 5.5 billion liras ($3 billion) at its lowest 5.75 percent funding rate, up from 5 billion liras provided last week in its one-week repurchase agreements auction.

 The bank has lent at its minimum policy rate since June 4, bringing down average borrowing costs for lenders.
-The charge fell to 6.90 percent on Aug.
-15 from 10.83 percent on May 25, according to data compiled by Bloomberg.
+The charge fell to 6.81 percent on Aug.
+16, the lowest since Nov.
+21, 2011, according to data compiled by Bloomberg.

 Central Bank Governor Erdem Basci, who varies interest rates daily between 5.75 percent and 11.5 percent to rein in credit growth and control inflation, said on July 26 he may narrow the band.